 an Order for Examination of Judgment Debtor or

 an Order to Show Cause re: Supplemental Proceedings

-(Different counties call this Order or Notice different things.
-It is all the same thing.)
+*Different counties call this Order or Notice different things.
+They all mean the same thing.

-A creditor has a judgment ordered by a court and wants to collect the money.
-The creditor wants to know if you have (nonexempt) property or income they can take.
+A creditor (someone you owe money) has a judgment ordered by a court.
+They want to collect the money from you.
+The creditor wants to know if you have property or income they can take.
 They will ask things such as: